benneberg/contextcompiler/README.md

 > **Make code understandable first.
 Then give it to LLMs.**

 Like a compiler, CCC transforms source code into a well-defined intermediate representation (IR).
 The `.llm-context/` directory is that IR — deterministic, precise, cacheable, and consumable by any tool.

 ```
 Code → CCC (IR) → .llm-context/ artifacts
                         ↓
                Query Engine    ← runtime interrogation
+               Intent Resolver ← natural language → relevant services
                Graph Analysis  ← impact reasoning
                Alignment       ← intent vs reality
                         ↓
                LLMs / Copilot / CI / Tools
 ```

-**CCC = Reality** (what exists, extracted deterministically from code)
-**PKML = Intent** (what should exist, declared by humans)
-The Alignment Engine combines them — never merge the two sources.
+**CCC = Reality** (what exists, extracted deterministically from code) **PKML = Intent** (what should exist, declared by humans) The Alignment Engine combines them — never merge the two sources.

 ---

 ## Why It Exists

 Modern codebases are too large, too distributed, and too implicit for LLMs to work with directly.
 The most valuable engineering knowledge is rarely in the code itself:

 - Which modules are dangerous and why
 - What conventions the team actually follows